lesmana/image-to-ansi-blocks/README.md

 for example a white letter on black background. the foreground color is white and the background color is black.

-since a character is twice as high as wide we can fit two pixels in one character. one pixel in top half of the character and the other pixel in bottom half. we do so using the upperhalfblock (or lowerhalfblock) character. the upperhalfblock is a character with a block at the upper half and nothing at the lower half. the block at the upper half will be drawn in foreground color. the nothing at lower half will will be drawn in background color.
+since a character is twice as high as wide, and a character has two colors (foreground and background color), we can put two pixels in one character. one pixel in the top half in foreground color and the other pixel in the bottom half in background color. we just need such a symbol.

+the upperhalfblock is a symbol with a block at the upper half and nothing at the lower half. the block at the upper half will be drawn in foreground color. the nothing at lower half will will be drawn in background color.

 now we assign the color of the top pixel to foreground color and the color of the bottom pixel to background color. when the character gets drawn it will effectively draw the two pixels.

+there is also the lowerhalfblock which is just the opposite of the upperhalfblock.

 practically all modern terminals can draw all RGB colors for foreground and background color.